Angbeen Atif Mirza

 Maria has also co-authored the Pakistan chapters in “Foreign Investment Regulation Review”, 2nd edition, 2015, published by Law Business Research Limited, UK, in The Law Review series as well as in “Arbitration World”, 5th edition, 2015, published by Sweet and Maxwell, Thomson Reuters, UK, as part of the European Lawyer Reference series.

-Maria is teaching Introduction to Legal Reasoning to B.A Law major students this semester.
+Maria is teaching Introduction to Pakistan Legal System to B.A Law major students this semester.

 Zafar Iqbal Kalanauri